SPINAL TUMORS

 The surgeons at the Southwest Scoliosis and Spine Institute possess the necessary knowledge, skills, abilities, experience, and expertise required to effectively and safely remove spinal tumors.
 These surgeons have undergone extensive training and education in the field of spinal surgery, specializing in the diagnosis and treatment of spinal tumors.
 They have a deep understanding of the complex anatomy of the spine and the intricacies involved in tumor removal procedures.
 With their comprehensive knowledge of spinal pathology and tumor behavior, they can accurately assess the type, location, and extent of the tumor, enabling them to plan and execute precise surgical interventions.

 The surgeons’ exceptional surgical skills allow them to perform intricate procedures with utmost precision and care.
-They are adept at using advanced surgical techniques and state-of-the-art technologies to ensure optimal outcomes for their patients.
+Additionally, they are adept at using advanced surgical techniques and state-of-the-art technologies to ensure optimal outcomes for their patients.
 Their experience and expertise in spinal tumor surgery give them the ability to navigate the delicate structures of the spine while minimizing the risk of damage to surrounding tissues and preserving neurological function.

 Anterior Approaches